 Addiction not only affects the person struggling with substance abuse, but their family as well.
 Family therapy allows individuals to speak with their family members about how they have affected their addiction.
 It also allows loved ones to tell an individual how their addiction has impacted them.

-Opiate Rehab in Palm Springs, CA
+Begin Opiate Rehab in Palm Springs, CA